patrickdappollonio/http-server/docs/directory-listing.md

   * Raw HTML within markdown files is not supported, and it will be replaced with `<-- raw HTML omitted -->`
   * Code fences' syntax highlighting is not supported
   * Title anchors are not supported when file highlighting is in use, and viceversa
+  * Direct links straight to a Markdown file are not rendered as HTML.
+Markdown files are only rendered within the directory listing feature.

 #### Image alignment